The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech Therapy (Speech-Language Pathology)

-SLP licensure through the DC Board requires a master’s or doctoral degree in speech-language pathology from a program that has been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or other accrediting agency recognized by the US Department of Education.
+SLP licensure through the DC Board requires a master’s or doctoral degree in speech-language pathology from a program that has been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

 While conventional campus-based programs are available in the greater DC area, CAA-accredited online programs offer an unmatched level of flexibility and convenience.
-The practicum component of online programs will allow you to gain experience in assessing and treating patients in a clinical setting close to home.
+The practicum component of online programs will allow you to gain experience in assessing and treating patients in a clinical setting close to home, even while your coursework is completed online and at your convenience.

 Admissions and Undergraduate Requirements

-Though it is helpful to have a bachelor’s degree in communicative sciences and disorders, you may also apply to most programs with an unrelated bachelor’s degree.
+Though it is helpful to have a bachelor’s degree in communicative sciences and disorders, you can also apply to most programs even if you have an unrelated bachelor’s degree.

 If you don’t have a speech-language pathology undergraduate degree, you’ll be given an opportunity to complete foundational courses through your school before beginning the graduate program.